Kibbeling

-Kibbeling (/nl/) is a Dutch snack consisting of battered chunks of fish, seasoned with a mix of spices and commonly served with remoulade or ravigote.
-In the twentieth century, it denoted the salted waste (the cheeks) of the cod fish, which was an important part of the popular diet.
-It is a popular dish in the Netherlands.
+Kibbeling (/nl/) is a Dutch snack consisting of battered chunks of fish (traditionally cod), seasoned with a mix of spices and commonly served with remoulade or ravigote.
+Since the first half of the 17th century, it denoted the salted waste (the cheeks) of the cod fish, which was an important part of the common diet.
+It is a frequently consumed dish in the Netherlands.